 ‘0’ is used as a trunk number used when calling within Belgium.

 Local calling – within the same area code

-When calling within the same area code, the trunk prefix ‘0’ and the area code are not included in the call sequence.
+To call within the same area code, do not include the trunk prefix ‘0’ and the area code in the call sequence.